sdziallas/comp55/docs/labs/61-UseCasePic.md

 Many of you already have encountered and have experience with UML via the Traffic Jam assignment.
 There are many types of UML diagrams.
-That assignment showed mostly two, the UML Class Diagram and and the UML Sequence digrams.
+That assignment showed mostly two, the UML Class Diagram and the UML Sequence diagrams.
 From those two types of diagrams, you were able to consistently check to make sure that you implemented the methods necessary